Bombe/obs-dj-overlay/README.md

 * Pressing enter will only send the data to the backend once you are in the last input field of the section.
 This allows very convenient multi-field data entry without sending intermediate state (i.e. updated artist but old title of a track) to the backend (and the rendered overlay).
+However, this is not the case for the “Track” section because I have noticed it’s very easy to submit new track information way too early so in the track section you have to use the “Update” button.
-* When the track number is not 0 and the artist and/or track is changed, the track number is automatically incremented after being submitted, i.e. the number you see in the interface is the number being sent to the backend on the next update.
+* When the track number is not 0 and the artist and/or track is changed, the track number is automatically incremented or decremented (according to the selected radio button) after being submitted, i.e. the number you see in the interface is the number being sent to the backend on the next update.
 * The message has a multi-line input field that can be sent using Ctrl-Enter, after which all of the text will be selected for easy replacement.
 (This doesn’t seem to work on Windows, though.)